SPOCKnots/pyknotid/doc/sources/overview.rst

 Topological representations
 ---------------------------

-pyknot2 can accept input using several standard topological notations including the Gauss code, planar diagram or Dowker-Thistlethwaite notation.
+pyknotid can accept input using several standard topological notations including the Gauss code, planar diagram or Dowker-Thistlethwaite notation.
 You can then calculate topological invariants, or even reconstruct a 3D space curve.
 See the :doc:`representation